DeMarco v. Holy Cross High School: Procedural history

 A complaint was filed with the Equal Employment Opportunity Commission.
 The complaint alleged violation of the Age Discrimination in Employment Act.
 The EEOC subsequently determined that no violation of the ADEA had occurred.

 A lawsuit was filed in the United States District Court for the Eastern District of New York, alleging age discrimination.
 The school filed a motion for summary judgment, claiming that the non-renewal of DeMarco's contract was due to performance issues.
-Specifically, it was claimed that he did not begin his classes with prayer or attend mass with his students.
+Specifically, the school claimed that he did not begin his classes with prayer or attend mass with his students.
 The appellant argued that summary judgment would be appropriate, because enforcement of labor statutes against religious organizations was unconstitutional under the establishment clause of the First Amendment.
 The district court granted summary judgment.

 The decision of the district court was appealed, resulting in this decision.

 Key points of analysis

-One of the key questions asked in the trial was whether or not the ADEA applies to religious schools.
+The trial disputed whether the ADEA applies to religious schools.
 The answer came back as conditional: ADEA can only apply to an employment action that was taken based on a claim of religious doctrine or tenet if the plaintiff does not challenge the validity of the doctrine or tenet and only asks whether the doctrine or tenet actually motivated the challenged employment action.

 If an employee establishes a prima facie case for discrimination, then the burden of proof shifts to the employer to establish a non-discriminatory purpose for the challenged employment action.

-Courts have long-recognized a distinction between ongoing governmental supervision of all aspects of employment, such as would be required under labor statutes like the National Labor Relations Act, and the more limited inquiry required by anti-discrimination statutes.
-The inquiry must be narrowly focused on the question of whether the stated purpose for the challenged employment action is the actual purpose for that action.
+Courts have long recognized a distinction between ongoing governmental supervision of all aspects of employment, such as would be required under labor statutes like the National Labor Relations Act, and the more limited inquiry required by anti-discrimination statutes.
+The inquiry must be narrowly focused on whether the stated purpose for the challenged employment action is the actual purpose for that action.

 The ministerial exception applies primarily to members of the clergy.
 The court finds that there is a pervasive religious relationship between members of the clergy and their employers (the church).
 In this case, the religious duties that were alleged to have been violated were easily isolated and defined.
-As result of this, the district could separate such duties from the age discrimination allegation for fact-finding purposes.
+As a result of this, the district could separate such duties from the age discrimination allegation for fact-finding purposes.

 Holding

-The court noted that other anti-discrimination statutes were held to be applicable to religious organizations, with the exception of statutes that prohibited discrimination based on religious belief.
+The court noted that other anti-discrimination statutes were held to be applicable to religious organizations, except for statutes that prohibited discrimination based on religious belief.
 Since statutes prohibiting discrimination by race, gender and national origin were already found applicable to religious organizations, it was logical (and a reasonable interpretation of the legislative history) to extend the prohibition against age discrimination to religious organizations as well.

-The decision of the district court was reversed and the case remanded for further proceedings.
+The decision of the district court was reversed, and the case was remanded for further proceedings.